 - Raise both your chest and palms off the ground and hold for 10 to 30 seconds keeping your scapulae retracted and hands and fingers extended

 These shoulder impingement stretches should help to eliminate pain if you’re already dealing with an impinged shoulder.
+[Update: also make sure to check out my latest shoulder impingement rehab guide where you can learn more effective techniques and strategies on how to treat this issue for good.]

 But best of all, they should also help prevent the condition from ever developing by encouraging proper shoulder alignment, mobility, control and strength.